DJFiya/circle-escape/README.md

 - The circle rotates, and a hole allows balls to escape.
 - When a ball escapes, two new balls spawn.
 - Colorful balls and a visually appealing animation.
+- Gravity slider to manipulate the physics of the system.

 ## Requirements